jonnibo8919/cloudformation-cli-python-plugin/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the TPSCode.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the SnapshotId.

 ### Fn::GetAtt